The Operational Support Team embeds with Fuels Management

-The Operational Support Team embeds with the Fuels Management Flight at Barksdale Air Force Base, La., Oct.
-7th, 2024.
-OST’s overall mission is to improve a unit's condition, ensuring they maintain readiness through physical strength.
-(U.S. Air Force video by Airman 1st Class Rhea Beil)
+The Operational Support Team spends a day with the Fuels Management Flight at Barksdale Air Force Base, La., Oct.
+7, 2024.
+The Fuels Management Flight showed OST what occurs on a normal day so that OST could better grasp how they operate and assess their daily physical challenges.
+(U.S. Air Force video by Airman 1st Class Jaiyah Lewis)

 |Date Taken: